 Problem #1: False Hunger Alarm

 Maybe the baby is not hungry yet.
 Sometimes, new mamas misinterpret hunger, and that is okay.
-When babies suck on their thumb or cry, it is not always because they are hungry.
+For example, when babies suck on their thumb or cry, it is not always because they are hungry.
 They may do this when they are bored, anxious, or tired.
-Naturally, a baby will refuse the bottle when they are in these moods.
+A baby will naturally refuse the bottle when in these moods.

 How to deal: Do not force it.
 Try to take a step back and assess the reasons behind your baby’s cues.